 I offer professional data recovery that is affordable and secure.
 I have three tiers of data recovery.
 Most recovery projects fall under my standard recovery service.
 If an external part requires replacement on the drive or there is a feature on the drive that will make the recovery take longer than average (such as encryption or a drive larger than 2TB), that will move the drive up to my Standard+ tier.
 And finally, Tier three is known as a “Clean room recovery”.
-A clean room recovery is required if any internal part needs replaced on the drive.
+A clean room recovery is required if any internal part needs to be replaced on the drive.

 Data Recovery Tiers

 My data recovery service is a flat rate cost, and you don’t pay anything if I am not successful in recovering your data.
-The price for recovery does not include a good drive to move the data onto, so you can either buy one from me if I am successful in recovering your data (1TB start at $79), or you can provide your own drive for me to use to move the data onto.
+The price for recovery does not include a good drive to move the data onto, so you can either buy one from me if I am successful in recovering your data (1TB starts at $79), or you can provide your own drive for me to use to move the data onto.

 Standard Data Recovery Service